 Talk to some locals who own the cute cabins, dating to the 1870s silver boom, for six to seven generations.
 Take up an offer from the most welcoming to join in on a wood stove-cooked meal in a cabin with no electricity or sit by a fireplace in winter under lights powered by propane.
 Few know that a massive avalanche wiped out the Mineral King store and post office, a Disney property, in 1969, while in 1978, the valley became immortalized as part of Sequoia National Park.
 Mineral King is surrounded by soaring granite peaks towering 11,000 feet or more over the valley for the coziest feel in town.
 There are also the nearby headwaters of the East Fork of the Kaweah River, and it is only 25 miles via a winding, narrow road to Three Rivers, California, and State Highway 198.

-On the contrary to the last, this charming town along the immense Lake Tahoe shoreline is filled with shops, boutiques, and lakefront restaurants.
+Tahoe City, perched at the edge of one of the world's oldest lakes, remains a hub of activity year-round.
+This town along the immense Lake Tahoe shoreline is filled with shops, boutiques, and lakefront restaurants.
 Enjoy crystal-clear water views of North Lake Tahoe in any season, as well as lakeside strolls at sunset or skiing during the winter season at an assortment of nearby ski resorts.
 Choose from the top-notch places to shred some snow, like Palisades Tahoe, Homewood Resort, and Granlibakken Ski & Sled Hill.

 The family-friendly town has something fun for everyone in the summertime along the Commons Beach, just down the stairs from the center.
 Enjoy relaxation, recreation, and the best swimming and splashing along the shore amid free live outdoor music.
+A short drive away is the Gatekeeper's Museum, a cultural showcase of the region's Native American history and early pioneers.
 Visit during the "Secret Season" in September for fun leaf peeping hikes, locally sourced menus, and the popular Autumn Food & Wine Festival.
-Watch some high-altitude training and races like the renowned World Championship Spartan Race.
+Besides the natural beauty, Tahoe City is also a haven for athletes and hosts high-altitude training and races like the renowned World Championship Spartan Race.

 Twain-Harte is your ultimate family-friendly basecamp for the High Sierra during any season.
 The small town at 4,000 feet above sea level amid surrounding towering pines is a real charmer with naturally conditioned air when you stroll the streetscape in search of pursuits.
 The mid-elevation offers all the sights together with the mild winters, while the warmer months are your ultimate go-to for exploring the many trails along the Sonora Pass.
 Target the Leavitt Meadows and have great access to alpine lakes following a hike.